usar-vuejs-junto-a-axios-para-consumir-un-api-rest

-In this post, we will see how to use the VueJs framework along with the Axios library to make Ajax requests and consume a Rest API.
+In this post, we will see how to use the VueJs framework together with the Axios library to make Ajax requests and consume a REST API.

-To do this, we will use our usual Rest API, which we created in this post, and we usually use as an example on the blog.
+For this, we will use our usual REST API, which we created in this post, and often use as an example on the blog.

-On the one hand, we are going to define a very simple web page for testing.
-This page is going to “simulate” manipulating a series of items through the Rest API.
+On one hand, we are going to define a very simple web page for testing.
+This page will “simulate” manipulating a series of items through the REST API.

-We have buttons to get all the elements, get the filtered elements, and create a new element.
-In addition, each element has buttons for ‘Get’, ‘Delete’, ‘Replace’, and ‘Update’,
+We have buttons to get all items, get filtered items, and create a new item.
+In turn, each item has buttons for ‘Get’, ‘Delete’, ‘Replace’, and ‘Update’.

 <!doctype html>